How to Buy a Home If You Don't Qualify For a Mortgage

 The usual alternative you might think of turning to is either family or government-backed programs, which we discuss later in this article.

-Conventional family or government-back assistance may help some buy a home but it still leaves many stranded without a shred of hope.
+Conventional family or government-back assistance may help some buy homes, leaving many stranded without hope.

-However, through some thinking outside the box, pairing up with open-minded sellers, or using technology you might be able to purchase a home just when you might think it's impossible.
+However, by thinking outside the box, pairing up with open-minded sellers, or using technology, you might be able to purchase a home just when you think it's impossible.

 The following are less common ways you might be able to achieve your dream of homeownership.